 PLANTING DEPTH: 1/4-1/2"

-PACKET INSTRUCTIONS: Plant 4" apart in late spring or summer in well-composted garden soil.
+GROWING INSTRUCTIONS: Plant 6" apart in late spring or summer in well-composted garden soil.
 Matures in 13 weeks.
 Soil determines the quality of the flavor.
 Will thrive in good garden soil.
-Becomes woody in a light, dry soil, and flavor becomes strong and hot if water is lacking.
+Becomes woody in a light, dry, soil, and flavor becomes strong and hot if water is lacking.
 Easy to grow and will stand in the ground for a long time.
 Very good keeper for winter root cellar or refrigerator storage.

 Photo Credit: planithealthier.wordpress.com